TELEPHONE No. 711

 With Switch No. 5A-3

 Fit press-button Part ... /DBU/266 or ... /DBU/267 as required.
-The two screws on the Switch No 5A-3 are loosened and the press-button is placed in the slot between the switch and its bracket.
+The two screws on the Switch No. 5A-3 are loosened and the press-button is placed in the slot between the switch and its bracket.
 The screws are then tightened.
 The two spring clips, which hold the long dummy in the case, are used to retain two small dummies (Part 1/DBU/270) one at either end of the slot in the case.

-Part 1/DBU/379 is twice the width of Part 1/DBU/378 and by a suitable selection of these 2 buttons a balanced layout can be obtained.
+Part 1/DBU/379 is twice the width of Part 1/DBU/378 and by a suitable selection of these two buttons a balanced layout can be obtained.
 A single locking button which operates independently of the latch mechanism can be obtained by using a Part 5/DPL/382 and a Button 1/DBU/378 bearing the legend `ON-OFF'.
 To fit Part 5/DPL/382 the appropriate plunger restoring spring is loosened, the plunger is removed and replaced by Part 5/DPL/382.

 HANDSETS

-A Handset No's 4, 5, 6, 7 or 14A may be used with the Telephone No. 711...
+Facility Handset No's 4, 5, 6, 7 or 14A may be used with the Telephone No. 711...

 ADDITIONAL WATCH RECEIVER